Quickstart

 Load the CSV file into a database

-For LSC to read data from the CSV file, we must load it into a database.
-This demonstration uses an embedded database, HSQLDB, so no installation or configuration is necessary.
+Before LSC can read the data from the CSV file, you need to load it into a database first.
+This guide uses an embedded database, HSQLDB, so no installation or configuration is required.

-To set up a new database and import the CSV file, run this command:
+To set up a new database and import the CSV file, open terminal/CMD in the newly extracted lsc folder then run these commands:

 If all goes well, this should display a few lines of messages: